 Artists exhibited to date include Alice Anderson, William Cobbing, Katie Cuddon, Jeremy Deller, Sean Dower, Benedict Drew, Cathy Lomax, Heather Phillipson, Nicholas Pope, Jimmy Merris, Mark McGowan, Simon Roberts, Mark Titchner, Susan Stockwell Gavin Turk, Sarah Woodfine and Hennessy Youngman amoungst many others.

-At the beginning of 2013, finding themselves at both a personal and funding crossroads, Barnes and Galizine decided not to continue to run Down Stairs in the manner they had to date, nor pursue funding from the Arts Council as many had advised, instead opting to remodel Down Stairs as a more reflexive organisation not aligned to any funding model, be it private or public.
+At the beginning of 2013 Barnes and Galizine decided not to continue to run Down Stairs in the manner they had to date instead opting to remodel Down Stairs as a more reflexive organisation not aligned to any funding model, be it private or public.

 Using Kieren Reed’s work Social Sculpture as its new hub for it’s residency, it aims to provide a platform for both the creation and experience of ambitious contemporary critical practice on a much needed regional level, whilst seeking to align its aims and dialogues with similar peers on a national and international level.
 Early residents include Elliott Burns and Jonny Briggs.